scipopt/rubberband/README.md

 ## Development

 This is a detailed description of how to set up Rubberband.
-If you're running Ubuntu or any of its Linux variants, simply clone this repository and run `bin/start_project.sh` for a faster setup.
-Otherwise, read the instructions below.

 ### Installing Elasticsearch